Build a real-time dashboard

 tb auth -i

 Choose the region that matches your Workspace region (if you're not sure which region you chose, don't worry: In the Tinybird UI, select the same of the Workspace (top left) and it will say the region under your email address).
-You’ll then be prompted for your User Admin Token, which lives in the Tinybird UI under "Tokens".
+You’ll then be prompted for your user admin Token, which lives in the Tinybird UI under "Tokens".
 Paste it into the CLI and press enter.

 You’re now authenticated to your Workspace from the CLI, and your auth details are saved in a .tinyb file in the current working directory.